algolia/unified-instantsearch-ecommerce/README.md

 yarn export # or `npm run export`
 ```

-Then, include the generated `unified-instantsearch.js` file in your project.
+Then, include the generated `main.js` and `main.css` files in your project.

 ##### Updating the project